Biotin - hair loss & thinning hair

 Biotin is a water-soluble vitamin and is part of the B vitamin family.
 It is also known as vitamin H, or vitamin B7.
 Your body needs biotin to convert certain nutrients into energy.
 Vitamin B also plays an important role in the health of your hair, skin and nails.

 If you don't get enough biotin, you can lose hair and develop scaly, red rashes around body openings (eyes, nose and mouth, etc.).
 However, a deficiency is rare.
-In most cases, the biotin you get from your diet is enough for you to reap the health benefits the vitamin offers.
+In most cases, the biotin you get from your diet is enough for you to reap the health benefits that the vitamin offers.

 Keep reading to find out how to add biotin to your diet, what to look for in a biotin supplement, possible side effects, and more.